-Dining Room Wainscoting Is Making a Comeback and It's Not Hard to See Why
+Dining Room Wainscoting Is Making A Comeback And It's Not Hard To See Why

 If you ask us, the traditional dining room often gets a bad rap for being all form, no function.
 As the background for fancy dinner parties and the occasional holiday feast, dining rooms are often reserved for special occasions and aren't generally where you want to hang out year-round.
 But just because a dining room serves a practical purpose, that doesn't mean it can't be pretty, too.